-late 14c., "action of creating, a created thing," from Old French creacion (14c., Modern French création) "creation, coming into being," from Latin creationem (nominative creatio) "a creating, a producing," in classical use "an electing, appointment, choice," noun of action from past participle stem of creare "to make, bring forth, produce, beget," from PIE root *ker- (2) "to grow."
+late 14c., creacioun, "action of creating or causing to exist," also "a created thing, that which is created," from Old French creacion "creation, a coming into being" (14c., Modern French création), from Latin creationem (nominative creatio) "a creating, a producing," in classical use "an electing, appointment, choice," noun of action from past-participle stem of creare "to make, bring forth, produce, beget," from PIE root *ker- (2) "to grow."

-Meaning "that which God has created, the world and all in it" is from 1610s.
+Meaning "that which God has created, the universe, the world and all in it" is from 1610s.
 The native word in the Biblical sense was Old English frum-sceaft.
-Of fashion costumes, desserts, etc., from 1870s, from French.
-Creation science is attested by 1970.
+Of fashion costumes, desserts, etc., "that which has been produced by human art or skill," by 1870s, from French.

 Web design and development by MaoningTech.